astronomer/docs/software/airflow-api.md

 :::info

 If you just need to call the Airflow REST API once, you can create a temporary Authentication Token (_expires in 24 hours_) on Astronomer in place of a long-lasting Service Account.
-To do so, simply navigate to: `https://<your-base-domain>/token` and skip to Step 2.
+To do so, simply navigate to: `https://app.<BASE-DOMAIN>/token` (e.g. `https://app.astronomer.yourcompany.com/token`) and skip to Step 2.

 :::